AmishRanpariya/AmishRanpariya/README.md

 # Hey😎, nice to see you!
 ## I'm Amish & I ❤️ code
-> A developer💻 and AI enthusiast📊 from India🇮🇳
+> A developer💻 and AI enthusiast📊 from India

 ### 🌱 What do I do?
 - 🎓 I am having a Bachelor of Technology focused in Computer Science and engineering from **National Institute of Technology, Hamirpur**.